-- 76. Extractive Industry is classified as an 'A' use within the 'General Agriculture' zone under LPS1, meaning that the use is not permitted, unless the local government has exercised its discretion by granting planning approval after giving special notice in accordance with clause 9.4 of the Scheme. - 77.
-Voting requirement for this item is Simple Majority.
+- 74. Extractive Industry is classified as an 'A' use within the 'General Agriculture' zone under LPS1, meaning that the use is not permitted, unless the local government has exercised its discretion by granting planning approval after giving special notice in accordance with clause 9.4 of the Scheme. - 75.
+Voting requirement is a Simple Majority.